pieterD7/util.js/README.md

 	Introduction:

 	Because app interfaces are written for specific HTML5 browsers I felt the need to write a lightweight js lib with page elements rather than pages.
-The names have been taken from JQuery for desktops and if you dive into the structure you can think of util.js in a Dojo-like manner.
-It's a bit of modular and is made primarily for abstracting app natural language specific data structures, in short: for displaying text.
+Utiljs has loading problems: a function of util can be called before being it is fully initialized causing an error.
+It can be solved by putting the files you want to use in one file and rewrite the loader.

 	Util.js was tested w/ on :